top of page

 Ivy (Hedera helix)

 The sticky, other worldly green flower buds are rich in life giving energy drinks for pollinators.
-It saddens me to see people destroy vast stands of it, where it could happily have been left, just because it has a bad rep. I say keep it where ever you can, dedicate a sturdy fence to it, what ever you can do to accommodate a bit ot it in or indeed around your green space.
-There is also the small matter of a little bee called the Ivy bee (Colleates hederae) that feeds almost exclusively on it in late summer, too.
+It saddens me to see vast stands of it destroyed, where it could happily have been left.
+Keep it where ever you can, dedicate a sturdy fence to it, what ever you can do to accommodate a bit of it.
+There is also the small matter of a little bee called the Ivy bee (Colleates hederae) that feeds almost exclusively on it, in late summer.

 Lungwort Pulmonaria.jpg